-In this tutorial we will show you how to install Google Chrome on CentOS 8.
-For those of you who didn’t know, Google Chrome is a freeware web browser developed by Google, uses the WebKit layout engine.
-It is available for the Linux, Android, iOS, Microsoft Windows, and MacOS operating systems.
+In this tutorial, we will show you how to install Google Chrome on CentOS 8.
+For those of you who didn’t know, Google Chrome is a freeware web browser developed by Google, that uses the WebKit layout engine.
+It is available for Linux, Android, iOS, Microsoft Windows, and macOS operating systems.
 But Google Chrome is more than a web browser, as it combines sophisticated open source technology, borrowed from the Chromium application, into a minimal design, all in order to help users surf the web much faster, a lot easier, and safer than ever before.

 Install Google Chrome on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.